-When discussing the future of SPO, several of the pilots recalled an off-told joke in aviation circles that the cockpit of the future is one with a human pilot and a dog, and the purpose of the dog is to bite the hand of the pilot if he touches anything.
-This joke was memorialized in a 2010 cartoon (Figure 1).
+When discussing the future of SPO, several of the pilots recalled an oft-told joke in aviation circles that the cockpit of the future is one with a human pilot and a dog, and the purpose of the dog is to bite the hand of the pilot if he touches anything.
+This joke was memorialized in a 2010 cartoon contest featured in the Human Factors Ergonomics in Design magazine (Figure 1).